 Comments on Proposed Change in “Bodily Harm” Criteria

 On May 3, 2000, the proposed changes in the injury criteria for reportability of hazardous liquid pipeline accidents were discussed at a joint meeting of the Technical Hazardous Liquid Pipeline Safety Standards Committee and the Technical Pipeline Safety Standards Committee.
 These statutorily mandated committees, which are made up of representatives from the government, industry, and the general public, review pipeline safety regulations.
 Some committee members expressed concern that the change would weaken the reporting requirements for hazardous liquid pipeline accidents.
 The concern was that some accidents that are reportable under the current language, would no longer be reportable under the proposed language.

-We noted the proposed change would not cause any otherwise reportable hazardous liquid pipeline accident to become non-reportable.
+We noted the proposed change would not cause any otherwise reportable hazardous liquid pipeline accident to Start Printed Page 832become non-reportable.
 For example, under the proposed change, the 1994 San Jacinto River accident in Harris County, Texas, would still need to be reported based on product loss and property damage criteria.
 We also noted, most accidents causing serious injury are also reportable under one of the other criteria.
 The “bodily harm” category was included as a reporting criterion in the unlikely event that an accident resulting in such injury would not fall into one of the other reporting criteria.
 Additionally, we noted that the reporting language in Part 192, which embodies our original intent relative to the injury criteria for reportability of pipeline accidents, was adopted before the “bodily harm” language in part 195.

 In response to the NPRM in Docket No. RSPA-99-6106, RSPA received comments from the American Petroleum Institute (API) and the Cascade Columbia Alliance.